 Too many HR departments are closed off from the rest of their companies.
 And so too are their staff.
 All business is conducted over impersonal email.
 And this is fundamentally alienating.

 One way that you can get noticed and improve your service is by leaving your office.
 Go out and find some of the people you’ve talked to over email.
 Ask them if their problems were resolved, and if not, why not.
 And speak to them so that you can build up some rapport.
 Let them know that you’re there to serve them.

-7. Work On Your Availability
+7. Work on Your Availability

 Those who are most successful in HR are those who are the most reliable.
 People want to be able to access human resources services on-demand.
-And so it can really pay to know when that demand is highest.
-Being available at the moment that people need you can really help improve your prospects.
+And so it can pay to know when that demand is highest.
+Being available at the moment that people need you can help improve your prospects.